- 632 West 6th Avenue

 6. What is angel investment?

-It’s a form of early stage equity investment that typically involves an individual investor providing money to help get a business off the ground or through an initial phase.
+It’s a form of early stage equity or equity-like investment that typically involves an individual investor providing money to help get a business off the ground or through an initial phase.
 Seed money is invested into what the angel hopes are high-growth business startups.
 Because there is considerable risk involved in this type of investment, a higher than average return is expected.
+This is a multiple of the original investment, not a percentage.

 7. How much risk is involved with angel investment?